GreenDelta/openLCA2-manual/src/aggregation.md

 To create a horizontally averaged dataset, multiple UPIs or aggregated processes from different production chains that supply the same reference flows are aggregated.
 Horizontal averaging can be beneficial for addressing data gaps or creating benchmarks, but it is methodologically less robust than vertical averaging due to potential differences in the averaged operations [1].

 ![](./media/horizontal_aggregation.png)
-_Horizontal aggregation across three production sites_
+_Horizontal averaging across three production sites_

 Both types of aggregation can be either company-specific or an average of different suppliers within an industry [2].
 A hybrid of vertical and horizontal averaging approaches is often used in the creation of datasets.